pixelspark/catena/Documentation/SQL.md

 * LENGTH(str): returns the length of string `str`
 * ABS(num): returns the absolute value of number `num`

+### Macros

+Macros are functions that are executed by the client before a query is submitted to the chain.

+* VERSION(): returns information about the current version of the software (this primarily exists for Postgres compatibility and is unlikely to change except for major changes)
+* UUID(): generates a new, random UUID string

 ### Subexpressions

 * EXISTS(select): returns '1' when the `select` statement returns at least one row, '0' if it returns no rows.
 The select query may contain references to the outside query ('correlated' subquery).